rfjakob/gocryptfs/Documentation/MANPAGE.md

 Options:

 **-aessiv**
-:	Use the AES-SIV encryption mode (implied by -reverse)
+:	Use the AES-SIV encryption mode.
+This is slower than GCM but is secure with deterministic nonces as used in "-reverse" mode.

 **-allow_other**
 :	By default, the Linux kernel prevents any other user (even root) to